 Many GAs recognized this discrepancy and are attempting to communicate how this uncompensated labor is a burden not only on their own lives, but also limits what they can contribute to the program.

-Cross Country and Track and Field Graduate Assistant Coach Haley Markos ’20 was a three-season student-athlete during her time at Smith and now is in her second year of the program.
-Markos began tracking her coaching hours during J-Term to present to the department.
+One cross country and track and field graduate assistant coach, who has chosen to remain anonymous, was a three-season student-athlete during their time at Smith and now is in their second year of the program.
+They began tracking their coaching hours during J-Term to present to the department.

-Markos reported that she worked fewer hours than usual over J-Term because there were limited competitions over the break, yet she still clocked 25-30 hours per week.
+The GA reported that they worked fewer hours than usual over J-Term because there were limited competitions over the break, yet they still clocked 25-30 hours per week.

-Markos is in-season year-round, serving as assistant coach for both cross country and track.
-This year, she is the only GA coaching the distance team, which she attributes to the falling numbers in graduate applications since her time as a student-athlete.
-Due to the lack of GAs and other paid coaching positions, Markos is also the new throwing coach for track, which is exciting for Markos, but also requires a greater time commitment.
+This GA is in-season year-round, serving as assistant coach for both cross country and track.
+This year, they are the only GA coaching the distance team, which they attribute to the falling numbers in graduate applications since their time as a student-athlete.
+Due to the lack of GAs and other paid coaching positions, they are also the new throwing coach for track, which is exciting for them, but also requires a greater time commitment.

 “The school’s identity is as an undergraduate institution, and because of that, the grad students are often overlooked.
 We are treated like students when it’s convenient and financially profitable for the school and we’re treated like staff when it’s convenient or more financially profitable…we’re never included in bonuses during the holidays or during the COVID-19 pandemic or receive meal plans or housing, so it’s just really contradictory all the time.”